 Who: Big John Bates and the Voodoo Dollz

-Like the song, Big John Bates and the Voodoo Dollz deliver a dark and bizarre, but not without humour, one-of-a-kind show that carries listeners into another world straight from hell.
+The Vancouver-based showmen and showgirls deliver a dark and bizarre, but not without humour, one-of-a-kind show that carries listeners into another world straight from hell.

 Throw all morals aside, the show once rooted in psychobilly rock now moves to a more blues-driven sound and punked-up surf exotica with showstoppers not afraid to deliver shock value.

 Bates, who grew up nursing the music of Alice Cooper, said anyone who gets off on the Cramps, Reverend Horton Heat, Social D, Black Keys, Eagles of Death Metal or 16 Horsepower is going to enjoy his minor-key mania.
 Check out Bates’s sounds from the troupe’s most recent album, Take Your Medicine , at bigjohnbates.com.

 The last year this garage sound with pasty-wearing shakers has canoodled around the globe, covering Europe, Western Canada and, after the Whistler show, the U.S. This year’s credits build on the more than 450 shows in 13 countries the group has clocked, including headlining Alberta's 29th North Country Fair and rocking out to 4,000-plus crowds.
 Between headlining summer festivals in 2007, including the NXNE in Toronto, and NHRA Drag Races in the Midwest, there is no rest for this wicked group.
 Bates and company struggle to find time for the band’s next recording.

 “It will be garage blues again,” he said of the new album looming on the horizon.
 “Slightly different with songs having more melody.
 The next album will be more refined.
 We want to make every note count.
 We’ve been taking a couple of new songs with us on the road to see how people relate to them.”